 You’re probably familiar with the benefits of High Intensity Interval Training, but what’s its relation to testosterone?
 HIIT’s great for burning fat and increasing strength, but the effects it exerts on your body don’t end there.
 The intensity of the exercise causes a surge of anabolic hormones that include dihydrotestosterone, an extremely potent form of testosterone.
 Try Adrian James High Intensity Interval Training for a workout that will up your heart rate and your testosterone.

 Get your vitamins…

 Vitamin deficiencies, often caused by poor diet and lack of sunlight, are extremely common.
 To compound the problem, people who are lacking in essential vitamins and nutrients are often unaware.
-Vitamins D and B12 are particularly important as both are instrumental to testosterone production.
-Be sure to eat plenty of vitamin-rich foods including oily fish and leafy vegetables.
+Vitamin D and vitamin E are particularly important as both are instrumental to testosterone production.
+Be sure to eat plenty of vitamin-rich foods, including oily fish and leafy vegetables.

 …and your minerals

 A diet that’s lacking in minerals won’t do your T-levels any favours.
 Boron is found naturally in leafy green vegetables like kale and spinach, plus grains, prunes, raisins, noncitrus fruits, and nuts.
 It’s also found in Testoraise, which has proven testosterone boosting benefits.
 Six Testoraise capsules a day will supply you with the optimum 6mg daily dose of boron and in one study subjects increased their levels of free testosterone (the most biologically active form of testosterone) by almost 25%.